'Put people above debt,' Puerto Rico official urges amid Maria's devastation

 "You don't put debt above people, you put people above debt," San Juan Mayor Carmen Yulin Cruz told CNN in an interview.
 "There is a moral imperative ...
 When someone is in need, when someone is in dire need, when someone is in a life or death situation, there is a human, moral imperative to deal with that situation before dealing with anything else."

-She spoke a day after Trump said the island's US$72 billion (53.66 billion pounds) in debt needs to be addressed.
+She spoke a day after Trump said the island's US$72 billion in debt needs to be addressed.

 "Puerto Rico, which was already suffering from broken infrastructure & massive debt, is in deep trouble," Trump said in a series of Twitter posts on Monday.
 "It's (sic) old electrical grid, which was in terrible shape, was devastated.
 Much of the Island was destroyed, with billions of dollars owed to Wall Street and the banks which, sadly, must be dealt with."